 Two challenges are faced by the angles-only system when performing navigation for a semi-resolved target.
-First, significantly larger Gaussian centroiding errors are produced as target size in the FOV increases, due to its non-Gaussian shape.
-Angles-only systems are very sensitive to measurement errors which can cause swift divergence of the filter.
+First, significantly larger Gaussian centroiding errors are produced when target size in the FOV increases, due to its non-Gaussian shape.
+This can cause swift divergence of the filter due to sensitivity of the angles-only system to measurement errors.
 To compensate, filter measurement noise was adaptively adjusted, as per Table 10, to be approximately 10 times the target's diameter in pixels in the image.
 This was found to be a suitable empirical value in initial tests, in absence of a more sophisticated autonomous criteria based on e.g. a-priori knowledge of the target's 3D model.